BlackOps-Prime/Maven-Quarkus-Devops/CICD_README.md

 ### Deployment Instructions

 This project leverages on GitHub Actions For the CI and Amazon ECS For The CD.
+You will need to setup the appropriate credentials for this workflow to work.

 On Push, the main repo is checked out and the build process begins.